Project 3 – Satellite Image Segmentation with Deep Learning

 • Compute regional statistics (area by class, artificialization rates) using administrative boundaries

-• (Optional) Train a segmentation model with PyTorch Lightning
+• (Optional) Train a segmentation model from scratch and track experiments with MLflow

-This project has four sections (listed in the banner at the top of the page):
+This project has five sections (listed in the banner at the top of the page):

 1. Data Acquisition & Manipulation — Download Sentinel-2 images and CLC+ labels, visualise and manipulate raster data.

-3. Inference & Statistics – Use a pre-trained model to produce land-cover maps, then compute regional statistics.
+4. Inference — Use a pre-trained model checkpoint to produce land-cover maps.

 git clone https://github.com/AIML4OS/funathon-project3.git